janosh/awesome-normalizing-flows/readme.md

 1. 2020-06-02 - [The Convolution Exponential and Generalized Sylvester Flows](https://arxiv.org/abs/2006.01910) by Hoogeboom, Satorras et al.

    > These authors introduce the exponential convolution to add the spatial dependencies in linear layers as an improvement of the 1x1 convolutions.
 It uses matrix exponentials to create cheap and invertible layers.
-They also use this new architecture to create _convolutional Sylvester flows_ and _graph convolutional exponentials_. ([Authors Code](https://github.com/ehoogeboom/convolution_exponential_and_sylvester))
+They also use this new architecture to create _convolutional Sylvester flows_ and _graph convolutional exponentials_. [[Code](https://github.com/ehoogeboom/convolution_exponential_and_sylvester)]

 1. 2020-05-11 - [iUNets: Fully invertible U-Nets with Learnable Upand Downsampling](https://arxiv.org/abs/2005.05220) by Etmann, Ke et al.